dfed/SafeDI/Documentation/Manual.md

 # SafeDI Manual

-This manual explains the ins and outs of how to use SafeDI.
+This manual provides a detailed guide to using SafeDI effectively in your Swift projects.
+You’ll learn how to create your dependency tree utilizing SafeDI’s macros, learn recommended approaches to adopting SafeDI, and get a tour of how SafeDI works under the hood.

 ## Macros